Chemical and Pollution Control

 - Be Green Great Lakes (GL) Project - An education and outreach program on alternative land care practices for the Great Lakes Basin.

 - The Land Care and Pest Management Practices brochure (PDF) 539 KB, provides tips on alternative pest and land management practices--part of preventing pesticide pollution in the Great Lakes Basin.
-Take the DEC survey on residential lawn care practices (see "Links leaving DEC's Website" at right).

 - Questions and Answers Regarding the Pest Management Program - topics include: pesticide product labels, commercial lawn applications and many more.